ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2024-12-21-filipino-llm.md

 This means that NLP researchers interested in Filipino can still continue focusing on their own domains of interest while still contributing to this larger goal of improving our Filipino data pool.
 Take [SciRIFF](https://arxiv.org/abs/2406.07835) for example: it contains question answering pairs for scientific literature that serves the authors' own purpose, yet we were able to use it in [T&uuml;lu 3](https://arxiv.org/abs/2411.15124) to build _generalist language models_ that are capable of chat, reasoning, coding, and other skills.
 In addition, **IFT is computationally cheaper than pretraining**; laboratories with a decent grant and cloud capacity can [easily finetune a 7B-parameter model](https://github.com/hiyouga/LLaMA-Factory?tab=readme-ov-file#hardware-requirement).
-Preference data is also important, but collecting it requires more annotation effort and stronger multilingual models that _actually work_ in Filipino (more on that in the following sections).
+Preference data is also important, but collecting it requires more annotation effort and stronger multilingual models that _actually work_ in Filipino (for that we need good evaluation, which I'll discuss in the [next section](#build-reliable-benchmarks-for-filipino)).

 > Philippine languages lack quality instruction finetuning data